Beliavsky/Fortran-code-on-GitHub/README.md

 [Tensor Toolbox for Modern Fortran (ttb)](https://github.com/adtzlr/ttb)

+[VecFor](https://github.com/szaghi/VecFor): Object-Oriented designed API for handling vectors in a (3D) three dimensional frame of reference, by szaghi and pdebuyl.
+It exposes (among others) the object Vector that posses a far complete set of overloaded operators for performing vectorial calculus algebra.

 ## Optimization
 [CUTEst](https://github.com/ralna/CUTEst): Constrained and Unconstrained Testing Environment with safe threads for optimization software